CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 CurrySearch offers a fast and error-tolerant autocomplete.
 Your content is fed into the system and it thus allows relevant results.

-= Search Result Filter by Tags =

-Another important feature that WordPress does not offer out-of-the-box are search result filters.
-It makes finding desired documents simpler and faster.
-CurrySearch supports the search result filters by tags by using your taxonomies.

 The user-interface integrates into your theme and is intuitive for the user.